DefGuard/docs/getting-started/one-line-install.md

 ## Configuration

-There are several options that can be configured to customize your defguard instance.
+There are several options that can be configured to customize your Defguard instance.
 They can be provided to the script in following ways:

 * by setting environment variables in your shell
 * by providing an `.env` file in the working directory